 The Atlas of Social Innovation gathers leading experts to deliver new intelligence on the diversity of Social Innovation complemented by the results of the international research project SI-DRIVE.
 The articles reflect the diversity, broadness and usability of Social Innovation in different parts of the world, prove the variety of actors and their interaction and explore the systemic character and concept of Social Innovation.
 They provide insights into the current trends of Social Innovation research, thereby building up a knowledge repository for a growing community of practitioners, policy makers and researchers.
 The Atlas of Social Innovation ultimately opens up new avenues to unfold the potential of Social Innovation in the search for new social practices enhancing a secure future evolution and allow people to live a richer and more fulfilled human life.

 Social Innovation is on the rise and a powerful tool for coping with future and current major challenges and social needs.
 The world map of Social Innovation aims to provide comprehensive data and exciting insights into the variety of ideas, solutions, actors, policies, cultural contexts and themes defining and enclosing Social Innovation.
 It visualizes the myriad of SI initiatives worldwide, spanning policy areas from Education, Employment, Energy Supply and Climate Change, Mobility, Health and Social Care as well as Poverty Reduction.
 Stakeholders and innovators, policy-makers, scientists, entrepreneurs and everyone interested in the rich world of Social Innovation is welcomed to use the map as a source of information as well as to map such initiatives and activities that are dedicated to addressing the social, economic, political and environmental challenges of the 21st century.

-This website is provided by Sozialforschungsstelle Dortmund, a Central Scientific Institute of the Technische Universität Dortmund.
+This website is provided by Sozialforschungsstelle Dortmund, Faculty of Social Sciences, TU Dortmund University.